 Kyoto Sightseeing Map

-This Kyoto Map includes our recommended sights for our 3-Day Kyoto Itinerary.
-The additional sights listed on Days 2 and 3 in our Kyoto travel guide are not on this map; use the link provided on the sight listing for location.
-Use this Google Map for an online map of the map displayed below.
+This Kyoto Map includes our recommended sights for our 3 Days Kyoto Itinerary.
+Use this Google Map for an interactive version of the map displayed below.

 Kimono Rental